Benford's Law Compliance Calculator

 Do negative numbers work?

 Yes.
-The calculator ignores the sign and analyzes the first significant digit of the absolute value.
+The calculator ignores the sign and analyses the first significant digit of the absolute value, so losses and refunds can be included alongside positive transactions.

 What if I only have a few numbers?